-When I got married in 2018, my goal was to eat home-cooked meals as a family, the way mine did while I was growing up .
-I started reading lots of recipes and cooking more often.
+When I got married in 2018, my goal was to enjoy home-cooked family dinners the way I did while growing up.
+So, I started familiarizing myself with versatile recipes and meal prepping on the weekends.

-As working professionals with an hour commute and constant travel, this goal was exhausting.
-By the time my husband or I stopped at the store, cooked a healthy meal and cleaned up, our evening was over.
+With an hour commute and constant travel, this goal was exhausting.
+By the time we stopped by the supermarket, cooked a healthy meal, and cleaned up, the night was over.